hyperledger-cacti/cacti/packages/cactus-plugin-satp-hermes/README.md

   - Gateways never loose their long term keys
   - Gateways do not have byzantine behavior
   - Gateways are assumed to always recover from a crash

+We will be working on reducing these assumptions and making the system more resilient to faults.

 ## Getting Started